-- Identify any preliminary matters/issues. - Whether to consolidate appeals that deal with the same or similar questions of fact, law or policy. - Whether any facts or evidence may be agreed upon by the parties. - Whether a party should be removed from participation or added as a party to the main hearing. - Confidentiality Order(s). - The estimated length of the main hearing.
-Scheduling/identifying acceptable hearing date(s).

-- The order of proceedings at the main hearing.
+- Identify any preliminary matters/issues. - Whether to consolidate appeals that deal with the same or similar questions of fact, law or policy. - Whether any facts or evidence may be agreed upon by the parties. - Whether a party should be removed from participation or added as a party to the main hearing. - Confidentiality Order(s) s.
+201(1) and 202(1) of The Cities Act. - The estimated length of the main hearing.
+Scheduling/identifying acceptable hearing date(s). - The order of proceedings at the main hearing.
 Clarify Board expectations and those of the parties in order to streamline the hearing process. - Any other matter that may assist in an efficient hearing.